LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 Enter Listmos.

-#### The Gas List
+### The Gas List
 The solution we came to was beautifully simple, but founded on some unintuitive principles.
 While datum var accesses are quite slow, proc var accesses are acceptable.
 If we use a reference for a given var, this can be exploited by "caching" the reference inside of a proc var.
 How can we take advantage of this without using a datum, thus nullifying the benefit?

 The answer was to use a list.
-The critical realization was that a gas datum functioned moreso as a struct than as a class.
+The critical realization was that a gas datum functioned more so as a struct than as a class.
 There were no procs attached to gas datums; only vars.
 While DM lacks a true struct with quick lookup times, a list works very well to perform the same function.
 Thus, the current structure of gas was created, under the name Listmos.

 Each gas mixture has an associative list, gases, which maps according to a key to a particular gas.
 This gas is itself a list (not an associative list, mind) with three elements; these elements correspond to the moles, archived moles, and to another list.
 This final list is a singleton - only one instance of it exists per gas, and all gas instances of a particular type point to this same list as their third element.
 The final list contains the metadata for the gas, such as specific heat or the name of the gas.
 The structure of the metadata list varies according to how many attributes are defined overall for all gases, but it is also non-associative since the structure can never change post-compile, so we save a little bit of performance by avoiding associative lookups.